 For more details about the State Pension, please vist the Government's website: www.gov.uk

 The Trustee - Carillion Pension Plan Trustees Limited

 All of the Directors have access to specialist training and the Trust Company has appointed professional advisers to assist with the management of the Plan - an auditor, investment adviser and solicitor - and a pensions administration company, who regularly attend the Trustee meetings.
-The Trustee normallly meets four times a year.
+The Trustee normallly meets at least four times a year.

 The Trustee may be contacted at the following address: Carillion Pension Plan Trustees Limited, Carillion House, 84 Salop Street, Wolverhampton WV3 0SR.